shawnlittrel/readme-generator/Develop/NEWREADME.md

 ## Description
 ---
-Generate readmes from a command line interface.
+Make readmes via a command line interface

 ## Installation
 ---
-Clone the repository from GitHub, then 'npm install' from the command line.
+Clone the repository, then "npm install" from the command line.

 ## Usage
 ---
-Start the app with 'node index' and then follow the prompts.
-The file will be generated as NEWREADME.md and can be manipulated as needed from there.
+'node index' from the command line, then follow the prompts.
+New file will be generated as NEWREADME.md, then can be manipulated as needed from there.

 ### Screenshots
 ---